Deep Learning: Convolutional Neural Networks in Python

 Numpy coding: matrix and vector operations, loading a CSV file

-Can write a feedforward neural network in Theano and TensorFlow
+Can write a feedforward neural network in Theano or TensorFlow

 TIPS (for getting through the course):